BeksOmega/jules-action/README.md

           jules_api_key: ${{ secrets.JULES_API_KEY }}
 ```

-### Running on Chron
+### Running periodically

-You can also run workflows periodically, such as to do general code clean-up.
+You can also run workflows on a cron, such as to do general code clean-up.
 (Note: This prompt is just an example, it hasn't been thoroughly tested)

 ```
 name: Cleanup